Lenbachhaus: The building

-The Lenbachhaus was built as a Florentine-style villa for the painter Franz von Lenbach between 1887 and 1891 by Gabriel von Seidl and was expanded 1927–1929 by Hans Grässel and again 1969–1972 by Heinrich Volbehr and Rudolf Thönnessen.
+The Lenbachhaus was built as a Florentine-style villa for the painter Franz von Lenbach, between 1887 and 1891 by Gabriel von Seidl, and was expanded in 1927–1929 by Hans Grässel, and again in 1969–1972 by Heinrich Volbehr and Rudolf Thönnessen.
 Some of the rooms have kept their original design.

 The city of Munich acquired the building in 1924 and opened a museum there in 1929.
 The latest wing was closed to the public in 2009 to allow the expansion and restoration of the Lenbachhaus by Norman Foster; the 1972 extension was demolished to make way for the new building.
 The museum reopened in May 2013.
 The architect placed the new main entrance on Museumsplatz in front of the Propylaea.
 The new facade, clad in metal tubes made of an alloy of copper and aluminum, will weather with time.

 The gallery

 The Städtische Galerie im Lenbachhaus contains a variety of works by Munich painters and contemporary artists, in styles such as the Blue Rider and New Objectivity.